yaswanth1701/Stereo-Reconstruction/README.md

 for obataining the position or coordinate of points we use calibration matrix in reverse sense this known as stereo reprojection.
 ## Algorithm:
 1) first we install opencv and matplotlib library
-2) then we load our images in grayscale using _cv.imread_ which takes two arguments first image location and second is image colour
+2) we load our images in grayscale using _cv.imread_ which takes two arguments first is image location and second is image colour
-3) after loading our images we use cv.StereoSGBM_create or cv.StereoBM_create for disparity map.
+3) after loading our images we use _cv.StereoSGBM_create_ or _cv.StereoSGBM_create_ .
 #### argumets of _cv.StereoSGBM_create_
 * mindisparity
 * numDisparities = (maxdisparity - mindisparity):this parameter much divisble by 16